 In a book I reviewed last year, Jason McElligott questions why Royalism, in his view, had received considerably less attention than Parliament and the English Republic during the final years of the civil war.
 His answer is telling:

 Defeat, like familiarity, obviously breeds contempt.

 - In the last two months, I’ve been invited to submit work or queries and received no reponse upon meeting these requests.

-- An esteemed academic has recently expressed keenness to see my work.
+- An academic has recently expressed keenness to see my work.
 I later discover that two books may be forthcoming on the same subject.

-By contrary, there is evidence of co-operation when my academic status was intact.
-Last year, Professor Scott Paul Gordon got in touch to offload books for a knockdown price, and could not have been more helpful.
+Conversely, there was no shortage of co-operation when my academic status was intact.
+Last year, a professor from North America very kindly sent me some books for a knockdown price and could not have been more helpful.